ulli-kroll/rtl8188fu/README.md

 `make ARCH="arm" CROSS_COMPILE=armv5tel-softfloat-linux-gnueabi- KSRC=/home/linux-master modules`

-Please submit a issue if you encounter a problem.
+Please submit a issue if you encounter a problem
+and also mention the branch name.
 (Note: I am not a professional C and C++ programmer,
 I only know the basics and I am still learning.)